By Claire Georgiou, Reboot Naturopath, B.HSc ND

-I often recommend to Rebooters and clients to check out the menu before you go out to ensure you don’t make a choice while you’re hungry.
-Chips and garlic bread can seem like an excellent idea when you’re hungry but they usually just add extra calories to a meal.
+I often recommend that people check out the menu before going out to ensure you don’t make a choice while you’re hungry.
+Chips and garlic bread can seem like an excellent idea when you’re hungry, but they usually just add extra calories to a meal.
 Choosing a healthy meal online earlier in the day is the best tactic for staying on track.
 Always order a side of extra vegetables or a vegetable soup starter to help fill you up!

 3) Keep A Schedule

-A common issue I see many make is getting busy and not eating enough and then it’s 3 p.m. and you’re STARVING.
-Suddenly, you think it’s Saturday and I’d like to indulge in a chocolate bar since it’s the weekend.
-Eating regularly is a sure way to stay on track, making food decisions when you are hungry usually doesn’t end well.
+A common issue I see is people getting busy and not eating enough and then it’s 3 p.m. and you’re STARVING.
+Suddenly, you think it’s Saturday and I’d like to indulge in a chocolate bar.
+Eating regularly is a sure way to stay on track, making food decisions when you are hungry usually doesn’t work out well.
 Take the time to ensure you’re eating regular healthy meals and snacks.

 4) Keep Juicing

-Filling up on juices can help to regulate the appetite and keep you hydrated along with keeping the electrolytes up for energy!
-If your juicing through the week, make sure it’s a part of your routine on the weekends too.
-Maybe you make a juice on Saturday morning and then plan to meet a friend for a walk in the park.
+Filling up on juices can help to regulate your appetite and keep you hydrated along with keeping your electrolytes up for energy!
+If you’re juicing through the week, make sure it’s a part of your routine on the weekends too.

 5) Drink Water